Reveal the Unknown: Out-of-Knowledge-Base Mention Discovery with Entity Linking: BLINKout

 \subsection{Synonym Enhancement}

-The original BLINK \citep{wu2020blink} focuses on the general domain Wikipedia and does not consider synonyms.
-Synonyms are prevalent for real-world entities especially in the biomedical domain \cite{dsouza-ng-2015-sieve-based}, for example, entity C0428977 in the UMLS has the name of ``Bradycardia'' and some synonyms such as ``Slow heart beat'' and ``Heart rare slow''.
-When in-KB entities are better represented with synonyms, the out-of-KB mentions can be more precisely discriminated by the LM.
+The original BLINK \citep{wu2020blink} focuses on Wikipedia texts and does not consider synonyms.
+Synonyms are prevalent for real-world entities (see data statistics in Table \ref{data-stats}), e.g., entity C0428977 in the UMLS has the name of ``Bradycardia'' and some synonyms such as ``Slow heart beat'' and ``Heart rare slow''.
+When in-KB entities are better represented with synonyms, the out-of-KB mentions can be more precisely identified by the LM.
 We thus enhance the bi-encoder and the cross-encoder with synonyms, with two different approaches, resp.: (i) augmentation of each synonym as an entity in the bi-encoder, for its thorough training, and (ii) concatenation with \texttt{[SYN]} special token in the cross-encoder, for its efficient training.

 \textbf{Synonym Augmentation in Bi-encoder.} We use synonyms for data augmentation to enhance the training.
 Each synonym is treated as a separate entity to be matched to the mention.
 This can significantly augment the size of the training data.
-After the scoring, we aggregate the entities and synonyms into top-$k$ unique entity candidates by setting the score w.r.t. an entity with its highest score among all the variations.
+After the scoring, we aggregate the entities and synonyms into top-$k$ unique entity candidates by setting the score of an entity as its highest score among all its variations.

-\textbf{Synonym Concatenation in Cross-encoder.} We model each entity candidate $e$ with a concatenation of synonyms with the \texttt{[SYN]} special tokens, i.e. \texttt{[CLS] name [ENT] synonym\_1 [SYN] synonym\_2 ... synonym\_n [SYN] definition}.\footnote{We also tested synonym concatenation for the bi-encoder, but it did not outperform synonym augmentation.} This keeps the number of entities to classify to $k$ compared to treating each synonym as an entity, and thus significantly reduces the computation while still making full use of the synonyms.
+\textbf{Synonym Concatenation in Cross-encoder.} It is inefficient and infeasible to use synonym augmentation in the cross-encoder, as the number of classes can be significantly increased (e.g., by around 3-4 times for the UMLS and SNOMED CT subset) and unstable or non-fixed.
+Thus, we model each entity candidate $e$ with the concatenation of its synonyms, separated by the \texttt{[SYN]} special tokens, i.e., \texttt{[CLS] name [ENT] synonym\_1 [SYN] synonym\_2 ... synonym\_n [SYN] definition}.\footnote{For bi-encoder, it is also possible to use synonym concatenation, while the proposed synonym augmentation performed better on Share/CLEF 2013 in the experiments.} This keeps the number of entities to classify to $k$ instead of treating each synonym as an entity, and thus significantly reduces the computation while still making full use of the synonyms.

-Finally, we use \textbf{BLINKout} to refer to the approach that integrates BERT-based EL with synonym enhancement, fine-tuned NIL representation for classification.
-The threshold-based approach will be considered as a baseline.
+Finally, we use \textbf{BLINKout} to refer to the approach that integrates BERT-based EL with synonym enhancement and fine-tuned NIL entity representation for classification.